-Drucker Institute Announces Call for Applications for 2010 Drucker Award for Nonprofit Innovation
+Drucker Institute Seeks Applications for Drucker Award for Nonprofit Innovation

-Administered annually since 1991, the Drucker Award is granted to a social-sector organization that demonstrates Peter Drucker’s definition of innovation — “change that creates a new dimension of performance.”
-In addition, the judges look for programs that are highly effective and that have made a difference in the lives of the people they serve.
+Administered annually since 1991, the Drucker Award is granted to a social-sector organization that demonstrates Peter F. Drucker’s definition of innovation — change that creates a new dimension of performance.
+In addition, the judges look for programs that are highly effective and have made a difference in the lives of the people they serve.

-To be considered for an award, a program must have made a difference in the lives of the people it serves, exemplify innovation by demonstrating a new dimension of performance, and have specific and measurable outcomes.
-Applications must be submitted by the organizations responsible for the program.
-The applicant organization must be registered as a nonprofit 501(c)(3) organization.
+Applicant organizations must have nonprofit 501(c)(3) status.
+The program submitted for consideration must have made a difference in the lives of people it serves, exemplify innovation by demonstrating a new dimension of performance, and have specific and measurable outcomes.

-The award application is available on the Drucker Institute Web site.
+Complete program information and application are available at the Drucker Institute Web site.